Love that holds you close while punching everything else in the face. (Well, punching everything that will hurt you. We don’t punch nice people here.)

-I love things being deliciously dark, deep, and complex.
+I love all things deliciously dark, deep, and complex.

 You might like my books if you would enjoy:

 What do I hate in books?
+Like burn that shit on a pyre?
 Misunderstandings.
 Lack of communication (those problems that could be resolved if the characters actually behaved like adults and simply asked the other person).
-Cheating (if it’s in a book of mine, it’s not with the end-game love interest).
+Cheating (if cheating is in a book of mine, it’s not with the end-game love interest).

 What do I love?
-That love always triumphs in the end.
+That love always triumphs in the end, and that the characters get there by fighting together, not fighting each other.

 As a person, I am vehemently empathic and neurodivergent, riddled with high-functioning anxiety and OCD (and now depression, yay), and I read every night before bed.
-When I was twenty-two, I ran away to Prague, where I now sing to my black cat (who collects dustballs in her whiskers), eat chocolate for breakfast, and have lemon tarts every Thursday.
+When I was twenty-two, I ran away to Prague, where I now sing to my black cat (who collects dustballs in her whiskers), eat chocolate for breakfast, and have lemon tarts every Thursday (or would if I had money).

 If you wish to enter my world, choose your poison prudently… as all poisons are meant to be chosen.